 8. The volcanic features we have studied in this lab involve the chemical element sulfur.
-It is not expected that molten sulfur gets any hotter than ~ 350 Kelvin or so on Io's surface.
+It is not expected that molten sulfur gets any hotter than $\sim 350$ Kelvin or so on Io's surface.
 However, some spots on Io's surface have been determined to possess temperatures as hot as 1800 Kelvin.
 It is believed that such regions consist of molten rock (like lava here on Earth) and not molten sulfur.

 a) How many times greater would the flux from such a rock-lava region be compared to the flux emitted by Area A in this lab?
-(5 points)
+[Remember area "A" has a temperature of 125 K.](5 points)